dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/propertypath-xaml-syntax.md

 ---
 # PropertyPath XAML Syntax

-The <xref:System.Windows.PropertyPath> object supports a complex inline [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] syntax for setting various properties that take the <xref:System.Windows.PropertyPath> type as their value.
+The <xref:System.Windows.PropertyPath> object supports a complex inline XAML syntax for setting various properties that take the <xref:System.Windows.PropertyPath> type as their value.
 This topic documents the <xref:System.Windows.PropertyPath> syntax as applied to binding and animation syntaxes.

 <a name="where"></a>

 ## Where PropertyPath Is Used

-<xref:System.Windows.PropertyPath> is a common object that is used in several [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] features.
+<xref:System.Windows.PropertyPath> is a common object that is used in several Windows Presentation Foundation (WPF) features.
 Despite using the common <xref:System.Windows.PropertyPath> to convey property path information, the usages for each feature area where <xref:System.Windows.PropertyPath> is used as a type vary.
 Therefore, it is more practical to document the syntaxes on a per-feature basis.

-Primarily, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] uses <xref:System.Windows.PropertyPath> to describe object-model paths for traversing the properties of an object data source, and to describe the target path for targeted animations.
+Primarily, WPF uses <xref:System.Windows.PropertyPath> to describe object-model paths for traversing the properties of an object data source, and to describe the target path for targeted animations.

 Some style and template properties such as <xref:System.Windows.Setter.Property%2A?displayProperty=nameWithType> take a qualified property name that superficially resembles a <xref:System.Windows.PropertyPath>.
-But this is not a true <xref:System.Windows.PropertyPath>; instead it is a qualified *owner.property* string format usage that is enabled by the WPF [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] processor in combination with the type converter for <xref:System.Windows.DependencyProperty>.
+But this is not a true <xref:System.Windows.PropertyPath>; instead it is a qualified *owner.property* string format usage that is enabled by the WPF XAML processor in combination with the type converter for <xref:System.Windows.DependencyProperty>.

 <a name="databinding_s"></a>

 ## PropertyPath for Objects in Data Binding

-Data binding is a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] feature whereby you can bind to the target value of any dependency property.
+Data binding is a WPF feature whereby you can bind to the target value of any dependency property.
 However, the source of such a data binding need not be a dependency property; it can be any property type that is recognized by the applicable data provider.
 Property paths are particularly used for the <xref:System.Windows.Data.ObjectDataProvider>, which is used for obtaining binding sources from common language runtime (CLR) objects and their properties.

 Note that data binding to XML does not use <xref:System.Windows.PropertyPath>, because it does not use <xref:System.Windows.Data.Binding.Path%2A> in the <xref:System.Windows.Data.Binding>.
 Instead, you use <xref:System.Windows.Data.Binding.XPath%2A> and specify valid XPath syntax into the XML Document Object Model (DOM) of the data. <xref:System.Windows.Data.Binding.XPath%2A> is also specified as a string, but is not documented here; see [Bind to XML Data Using an XMLDataProvider and XPath Queries](../data/how-to-bind-to-xml-data-using-an-xmldataprovider-and-xpath-queries.md).